DragonRidersUnite/book/src/02-player-movement.md

 ```
 Then we check for vertical movement.
 We add to `player_y` to move up, decrease it to move down.

-What if we wanted wanted our dragon to move faster though?
+What if we wanted our dragon to move faster though?
 We could change those four instances of `10` to be `12` and see how that feels, sure.
 But that's annoying to update it all over.
 Let's make use of a variable!
 We'll call it `speed`:

 ``` ruby
 def tick args